olivhoenen/imas-data-dictionary/README.md

 such, it benefits from the wide involvement of specialists and active users and developers in the various areas being described.
-If you want to contribute to the improvement of the Data Dictionary, either as a developer, a specific system/area specilist or an occasional user providing feedback, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+If you want to contribute to the improvement of the Data Dictionary, either as a developer, a specific system/area specialist or an occasional user providing feedback, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 # Installation
-It is possible to install Data dictionary in the Python environment.
+It's possible to install the Data Dictionary within a Python environment.

-> Prerequisite : Python and Saxon library should be preinstalled
+> Prerequisite : A Python interpreter and the Saxon library should be preinstalled

 ## Procedure
 ```sh